patilniranjanr2020/sign-language-translator/README.md

 # sign-language-translator
-Real-time sign language translation app using AI.
+Real-time sign language translation android app using AI.
 Converts sign gestures to speech and vice versa for seamless communication.